 This book contains depictions of violence and gore, sexual references, and mentions of abuse.
 Reader discresion is advised.

 Rights and disclaimer:

-This book is solely published on Inkitt under the pen name of L. E. Pearson (@LEPearson) and on AO3 under the pen name Kokapoptotenon.
+This book is solely published on Inkitt and Wattpad under the pen name of L. E. Pearson (@LEPearson).
 If you have seen this book on another site, please inform me of this.
+First published: 2020.

 This is a work of fiction.
 Names, characters, places, events, and incidents are either the products of the author’s imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.